typed-sigterm/oi-runner-2/README.md

       ]
     },
     "Python": {
-      // The compilation command can be empty; the compile button will not be displayed when this language is selected "execute": [
+      // The compilation command can be empty; the compile button will not be displayed when this task is selected "execute": [
         "python",
         ["${file}"]